nelis249/php-Nexia/README.md

 # php-Nexia
-A simple php class to interact with Nexia thermostats
+A simple php class to interact with Trane (Nexia) thermostats.
+I didn't feel like rebranding everything to 'Trane' and their API still has Nexia in the output so just leaving the naming as is.

 # Example
 $nexia = new Nexia($username,$password,$houseId);